Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 Others working in the field of vegan representation hope that Faunalytics’s new planned research will radically alter the language used around uptake and recidivism.

-“It’s a wonder, surrounded as we are by animal products, that anyone manages to stay vegan at all,” says long-time vegan activist and author of Growl, Kim Stallwood.
-(Kim celebrated 43 years as a vegan on January 1.)
+Long-time vegan activist and author of Growl, Kim Stallwood, echoes this sentiment.
+“It’s a wonder, surrounded as we are by animal products, that anyone manages to stay vegan at all,” Stallwood says.
+(In 2026, Kim will celebrate 50 years as a vegan.)

 Yet that still approaches the numbers from the wrong end, argues McKay.